2026 Ford Maverick vs Hyundai Santa Cruz: Best Compact Truck?

 2026 Hyundai Santa Cruz SEL

-The compact truck segment didn't really exist before 2022.
-Ford created it with the Maverick; Hyundai arrived simultaneously with the Santa Cruz.
-Four years in, both have found their audiences — and they're surprisingly different audiences for what look like similar vehicles.
-If you're cross-shopping these two, here's what actually separates them.
+The compact truck segment didn't really exist before 2022 — Ford invented it with the Maverick, and Hyundai showed up the same year with the Santa Cruz.
+Four years in, both have found their people, and they're more different audiences than two similar-looking trucks suggest.
+If you're cross-shopping these, here's what actually separates them in my book.

 At a glance